grafana/k6-docs/src/data/markdown/translated-guides/en/03 Using k6 browser/04 Migrating to k6 v0-46.md

 ## Import path

 Changes have been made to how the [browser module](/javascript-api/k6-experimental/browser/) is imported.
-With the browser type (i.e., `chromium`) now set in [scenario options](#scenario-options), users should directly import the [browser](/javascript-api/k6-experimental/browser/#browser-module-api) object from the [browser module](/javascript-api/k6-experimental/browser/).
-In the past, users relied on `chromium.launch()` for accessing the running browser.
+With the browser type (specifically `chromium`) now set in [scenario options](#scenario-options), users should directly import the [browser](/javascript-api/k6-experimental/browser/#browser-module-api) object from the [browser module](/javascript-api/k6-experimental/browser/).
+Previously, users relied on `chromium.launch()` for accessing a running browser.
 Now, a simple import of the [browser](/javascript-api/k6-experimental/browser/#browser-module-api) is sufficient.

 <CodeGroup labels={["Before: Import Path"]} lineNumbers={[true]}>